zeravicz/zeravicz.github.io/README.md

 ### 2. Replace styles and images.

-Replace the styles inside public/css and the images inside public/images with your own. <em>Note: YOU MUST KEEP THE SAME NAMES ON THE IMAGES.</em>
+Replace the styles inside public/css and the images inside public/images with your own.
+Note: YOU MUST KEEP THE SAME NAMES ON THE IMAGES.
+Also, you should ideally choose a 1920 x 1080 pixels image to replace header-background.jpg.

 ### 3. Fill in your personal information.